MartinezAgullo/agents-crewai-tactical-multimodal/README.md

 ### Audio transcription
 The agent use [pyannote](https://huggingface.co/pyannote) to indentify different speakers (diarization).
-In order to use it yo neet to:
+In order to use it you neet to:
   * Go to https://huggingface.co/pyannote/segmentation-3.0 → Click "Agree"
   * Go to https://huggingface.co/pyannote/speaker-diarization-3.0 → Click "Agree"
 <figure style="margin: 0;">